Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Stability of the Resting States

 while the eigenvalues of the equilibrium $\ur2 = 1$ are given by

-In the ``inner roots'' case~\ref{case-inner}, the two roots $\ur3$ and $\ur4$ have different signs, and are to opposite sides of $1$.
-Thus, from \eqref{RXD_46} and \eqref{RXD_47} we deduce that the pre-front $\ur1=0$ is stable and the post-front $\ur2=1$ is unstable.
+In the ``inner roots'' \case{inner}, the two roots $\ur3$ and $\ur4$ have different signs, and are to opposite sides of $1$.
+Thus, from \eq{RXD_46} and \eq{RXD_47} we deduce that the pre-front $\ur1=0$ is stable and the post-front $\ur2=1$ is unstable.

 The similarity between Fisher-KPP and inner roots case is that both systems have two consecutive roots of $\fh(\u)$ that coincide with the resting states of a wave front.
-The difference between them is that the pre-front in Fisher-KPP is unstable and the post-front is stable, while in inner roots case the pre-front is stable and the post-front is unstable.
+The difference between them is that the pre-front in Fisher-KPP is unstable and the post-front is stable, while in inner roots case it is the other way round, the pre-front is stable and the post-front is unstable.

-In the ``outer roots'' cases~\ref{case-outer-of-four} and \ref{case-outer-of-three} as well as ``the only two roots'' case~\ref{case-outer-of-two}, wee see from \eqref{RXD_46} and \eqref{RXD_47} that the pre-front $\ur1=0$ is unstable and the post-front $\ur2=1$ is stable.
+In the ``outer roots'' cases~\caseref{outer-of-four} and \caseref{outer-of-three} as well as ``the only two roots'' \case{outer-of-two}, wee see from \eq{RXD_46} and \eq{RXD_47} that the pre-front $\ur1=0$ is unstable and the post-front $\ur2=1$ is stable.
 This matches the stability of the equilibria in Fisher-KPP model.

-The marginal case~\ref{case-double-double} gives $\Re{\lam_{1,2}}=0$ so the stability of the resting states cannot be established in linear approximation, and requires separate consideration.
+The marginal \case{double-double} gives $\Re{\lam_{1,2}}=0$ so the stability of the resting states cannot be established in linear approximation, and requires separate consideration.
 We leave this outside the scope of this paper.